Traffic Studies

 Circle Drive West Functional Planning Study

-The City of Saskatoon is working with CIMA Canada Inc. to complete a long-term plan for Circle Drive West between Clancy Drive and Laurier Drive.
+The City of Saskatoon has prepared a long-term plan for Circle Drive West between Clancy Drive and Laurier Drive.
+The Recommended Plan includes the following key features:

 North Saskatoon Network Planning Study